RimRaider639/RimRaider639/README.md

  </p>

  <p>
   I have a love for creation, and watching my ideas manifest into being is a bliss.
 I have always been very curious about human brain, hence Neural Networks really tickle my fancy, and I aspire to master it.
-Hopefully, someday I'll be able to bring my passion in programming to the field of brain science.
+Hopefully, someday I'll be able to bring my expertise in programming to the field of brain science.
  </p>

 </div>